Dolphin Pose -Forearm Adho Mukha Svanasana

-- Draw your inner legs up into the groin, continue to press the forearms actively into the floor.
+- Engage your thigh muscles and keep the lower belly drawn in, press the forearms actively into the floor.

 - Firm your shoulder blades down onto your back while maintaining space between them.
 Lengthen your spine.
-Hold your head between your arms, keep the head off the floor.
+Hold your head between your arms, off the floor.

-- On an exhale you allow your knees to come back onto the floor and rest in Child's Pose.
+- To come out of the pose, allow your knees to come back onto the floor as you exhale and rest in Child's Pose.

-- If your legs are straight but your back is arching, it's better to keep the knees bent slightly to keep the extension in your spine.
+- If your legs are straight but your back is rounding, it's better to keep the knees bent to find length in your spine.

-- You can build strength for this pose by practicing Forearm Plank and Downward Dog.
+- You can build strength for this pose by practising Forearm Plank and Downward Facing Dog.

-- Stretches and strengthens the shoulders, arms, upper body and legs.
+- Strengthens the shoulders, arms, upper body and legs.